1

 • Creative and analytical thinking with a passion for solving customer problems with software solutions

-Extra Credit:
+• Extra Credit:

 • Experience managing projects or engaging in projects with technical and cross-functional components

-A Little More About Us:
+A Little More About Us

-Idealist Consulting was founded in 2006 by returning Peace Corp volunteer Rob Jordan to help nonprofits and progressive organizations grow mission impact through technology.
+Idealist Consulting was founded in 2006 by returning Peace Corps volunteer Rob Jordan to help nonprofits and progressive organizations grow mission impact through technology.
 We're committed to delivering innovative technical solutions to empower organizations working on some of the world's most important causes.

 Idealist Consulting is an equal opportunity employer.
 Idealist Consulting does not discriminate against individuals on the basis of race, color, gender, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin in the administration of its consulting and employment policies.
 We have a majority female leadership team and believe in the B Corp Declaration of Interdependence which states that businesses should aspire to do no harm and benefit all.
+Read our Commitment to Diversity, Equity, and Inclusion on our Ethics page

-We may use artificial intelligence (AI) tools to support parts of the hiring process, such as reviewing applications, analyzing resumes, or assessing responses.
+We may use artificial intelligence (AI) tools to support parts of the hiring process, such as reviewing applications, analyzing resumes, or assessing responses and identifying potential inconsistencies or verification signals in application materials based on available information.
 These tools assist our recruitment team but do not replace human judgment.
 Final hiring decisions are ultimately made by humans.
 If you would like more information about how your data is processed, please contact us.